TalineAj/TalineAj/README.md

 # **Hey there!
 I am Taline**

-As a Computer Science student in the Lebanese american university, I am constantly in the pursuit of new tasks and new skills to add to my acedemical knowledge.
+As a Computer Science student in the Lebanese american university, I am constantly in the pursuit of new tasks and new skills to add to my academical knowledge.
 - 👯 I’m open for collaboration with other users
 - 🥅 2022 Goals: Get more acquainted to working professionally and delivering full products
 - ⚡ Fun fact: I like creating music and writting poems